MagicSketch/MagicMirrorWeb/_videos/create-application-flow-using-magic-mirror-in-sketch.md

 sketch: /templates/iphone6s-flowkit/
 author: jamztang
 yt_id: DGZuI9RDel4
+description: Learn how to optimize your workflow and, and dynamically updates your screens when there're changes.
 ---

 There's a number of use cases that you can use Magic Mirror to improve your design workflow.
 Such as creating "Application Flows".